Chinese investors warm to foreign stocks to shelter from local chill

 This growing distaste for local assets, beset with bubbles, market distortions and shadowy underground banking products, is balanced by steadier returns from overseas markets.

-The S&P 500 index .INX of big U.S. shares is up 35 percent from its peak before the global financial crisis, while the Shanghai Composite Index .SSEP is still down over 40 percent.
+The S&P 500 index of big U.S. shares is up 35 percent from its peak before the global financial crisis, while the Shanghai Composite Index is still down over 40 percent.

 Chinese businesses are gearing up to help those looking to make the switch in what Dacheng Fund Management Co calls the "trend of the next decade".